Independent Samples Which of the following involve independent sa... | Channels for Pearson+

 Independent Samples Which of the following involve independent samples?

-c.
-Data Set 1 “Body Data” includes a sample of pulse rates of 147 women and a sample of pulse rates of 153 men.
+b.
+Data Set 6 “Births” includes birth weights of a sample of baby boys and a sample of baby girls.

 Verified step by step guidance